 What is the relationship between hair loss in women and menopause?

 During menopause, you might see one of two things happen with your hair.
-You might start growing hair where you did not have it before.
+You might start growing hair where you didn’t before.
 Or, you might see the hair you have start to thin.
 One cause may be changing levels of hormones during menopause.
 Estrogen and progesterone levels fall, meaning that the effects of the androgens, male hormones, are increased.
-Other factors, such as stress, your diet, and heredity, may contribute to hair loss.

 Your healthcare provider will do a thorough examination and take a detailed history to help you deal with changes in hair growth.
 You may be directed to have your iron levels or thyroid hormone levels tested.
 Your medications might be changed if what you take is found to affect hair loss or growth.